egilsoncabral/TDChallenge/README.md

 ### Prerequisites

-To run the project, you will need to clone it to your workspace and have jdk installed at least in version 7 onwards and have the maven for build it.
+To run the project, you will need to clone it to your workspace and have jdk installed at least in version 7 onwards and have the Maven for build it.
 In addition, you will need to create a text file with the phone numbers in the project's root directory with the following pattern:

 ```
 +351960000000